image-js/image-js-docs/docs/Tutorials/Applying transform function on images.md

 - `g`, `h`: Perspective distortion (horizontal and vertical)
 - `i`: Normalization factor (usually 1)

-For affine transformation 2x3 matrix will be used, because last row is not necessary for this kind of transformation.
+For affine transformation 2x3 matrix will be used because the last row is not necessary for this kind of transformation.

 ## Affine Transformations